soda8890/awesome-github-repos/data.md

 *   [simulot/immich-go](https://github.com/simulot/immich-go) - An alternative to the immich-CLI command that doesn't depend on nodejs installation.
 It tries its best for importing google photos takeout archives.

-*   [damongolding/immich-kiosk](https://github.com/damongolding/immich-kiosk) - Highly configurable slideshows for displaying Immich assets on browsers and devices
+*   [damongolding/immich-kiosk](https://github.com/damongolding/immich-kiosk) - Highly configurable slideshows for displaying Immich assets on browsers and devices.

 *   [layou233/NeverIdle](https://github.com/layou233/NeverIdle) - 资源定期浪费，可用于 Oracle 甲骨文保活。